Product navigation

 Commercial and launch trust narrative with boundaries kept explicit.

-Honest list of what still needs custody, audit, and runtime evidence before real-funds launch.
+Clear launch-state view for custody, audit, and runtime evidence before real-funds expansion.

 Dedicated additive hardening proof packet for Governance V3 and Settlement V3.